 ---|---|---|

-Ownership | Majority-owned by the government | Owned by private shareholders |
+Ownership | Majority-owned by the Government of India | Owned by private shareholders and investors |

-Interest Rates | Competitive but sometimes lower | Slightly higher but flexible |
+Interest Rates | Competitive but sometimes slightly lower | Slightly higher, more flexible based on market rates |

-Customer Service | Slower response times, long queues | Quick service, faster processing |
+Customer Service | Slower response times, longer queues at branches | Quick service, faster processing, personalized support |

-Digital Banking | Improving but not as advanced | Strong digital platforms |
+Digital Banking | Improving steadily but still catching up with private players | Advanced digital platforms and mobile-first approach |

-Loan Approvals | Slower due to strict verification | Faster and more flexible |
+Loan Approvals | Slower due to stringent verification processes | Faster loan disbursals with flexible eligibility criteria |

-Trust & Stability | Highly secure and government-backed | Strong but depends on performance |
+Trust & Stability | Highly secure and backed by the government | Stable but performance-dependent stability |

 Government banks are best for those looking for long-term security and lower fees, while private banks excel in fast service and digital innovation.